Andrei Vasilevskiy: Emergence, Vezina Trophy, back-to-back Stanley Cup wins, Conn Smythe Trophy (2016–present)

-On 29 July 2019, Vasilevskiy signed an eight-year, $76 million contract extension to remain with the Lightning through the 2027–28 season.
-On 11 August 2020, he made 61 saves in a five overtime victory over the Columbus Blue Jackets in the opening game of the first round of the playoffs.
-The 61-save effort was the most saves in a single playoff game in Lightning history.
-On 25 August 2020, Vasilevskiy recorded an overtime victory over the Boston Bruins in the second game of their second round series.
-The win moved Vasilevskiy past Ben Bishop and Nikolai Khabibulin for the most playoff wins (22) in Lightning playoff history.
-On 28 September 2020, Vasilevskiy recorded his first career playoff shutout in the Lightning's Stanley Cup clinching win over the Dallas Stars in game 6 of the 2020 Stanley Cup Finals.
+On 29 July, Vasilevskiy signed an eight-year, $76 million contract extension to remain with the Lightning through the 2027–28 season.
+Vasilevskiy was named a finalist for the Vezina Trophy for the third consecutive season (which eventually was awarded to Connor Hellebuyck of the Winnipeg Jets).
+On 11 August 2020, Vasilevskiy made 61 saves in a five overtime victory over the Columbus Blue Jackets in the opening game of the first round of the playoffs, the most saves in a playoff game in Lightning history.
+On 25 August, Vasilevskiy recorded an overtime victory over the Boston Bruins in the second game of their second round series.
+The win was Vasilevskiy's 22nd, as he passed both Ben Bishop and Nikolai Khabibulin for the most playoff victories in Lightning playoff history.
+On 28 September, Vasilevskiy recorded his first career playoff shutout in the Lightning's Stanley Cup clinching win over the Dallas Stars in game 6 of the 2020 Stanley Cup Finals, winning the game 2–0 and the series 4–2.
 With the shutout, Vasilevskiy joined Tom Barrasso as the only goaltenders in NHL history to record their first shutout in a playoff year during the Stanley Cup clinching game.
 He also set an NHL record for the most minutes played by a goaltender in the postseason (1,708:12) and the most postseason wins in a single season (18).
+Vasilevskiy's mark for postseason wins was set during the expanded 24-team postseason field due to the COVID-19 pandemic, which makes it a record that cannot be broken under the standard four-round NHL playoff format.

-Vasilevskiy continued his stellar play during the 2020-2021 season and helped lead the Lightning to the Stanley Cup Playoffs.
-In each of the series clinching games, Vasilevskiy earned a shut out.
-On 7 July 2021, Vasilevskiy posted a shutout against the Montreal Canadiens and the Lightning won the Stanley Cup back to back years.
+Vasilevskiy continued his stellar play during the pandemic shortened 2020–21 season and was named a finalist for the Vezina trophy for the fourth straight season (which was eventually given to Marc-André Fleury of the Vegas Golden Knights).
+In each of the series clinching 2021 playoff games, Vasilevskiy earned a shut out.
+On 7 July 2021, Vasilevskiy posted a 1–0 shutout against the Montreal Canadiens to take win the series 4–1, as the Lightning clinched their second consecutive Stanley Cup.
 Vasilevskiy posted shutouts in all four of the Lightning series winning games, extending his streak to 5 consecutive series clinching shutouts, tying an NHL record with Chris Osgood and Clint Benedict.
+Vasilevskiy was awarded the Conn Smythe Trophy as the playoff MVP by NHL commissioner Gary Bettman, becoming the first goaltender since Jonathan Quick in 2012 to win the award.

-On 23 May 2022, Vasilevskiy posted his NHL record breaking sixth series clinching shutout with a 49 save shutout against the Florida Panthers in a 4-game sweep and finished the series with a .981 save percentage, allowing 3 goals over 154 shots.
+On 23 May 2022, Vasilevskiy posted his NHL record-breaking sixth series clinching shutout with a 49 save shutout against the Presidents' Trophy-winning Florida Panthers in a four game sweep, finishing the series with an astonishing .981 save percentage, as he allowed only three goals out of 154 shots.
+He and the Lightning reached their third consecutive Stanley Cup Finals, but lost in six games to the top-seeded Colorado Avalanche.